Diffraction grating: Fabrication

-SR (Surface Relief) gratings
+Surface-relief gratings

-SR gratings are named due to its surface structure of depressions (low relief) and elevations (high relief).
+Surface-relief (SR) gratings are named due to its surface structure of depressions (low relief) and elevations (high relief).
 Originally, high-resolution gratings were ruled by high-quality ruling engines whose construction was a large undertaking.
-Henry Joseph Grayson designed a machine to make diffraction gratings, succeeding with one of 120,000 lines to the inch (approx. 4,724 lines per mm) in 1899.
+Henry Joseph Grayson designed a machine to make diffraction gratings, succeeding with one of 120,000 /in in 1899.
 Later, photolithographic techniques created gratings via holographic interference patterns.
 A holographic grating has sinusoidal grooves as the result of an optical sinusoidal interference pattern on the grating material during its fabrication, and may not be as efficient as ruled gratings, but are often preferred in monochromators because they produce less stray light.
 A copying technique can make high quality replicas from master gratings of either type, thereby lowering fabrication costs.

 Semiconductor technology today is also used to etch holographically patterned gratings into robust materials such as fused silica.
 In this way, low stray-light holography is combined with the high efficiency of deep, etched transmission gratings, and can be incorporated into high-volume, low-cost semiconductor manufacturing technology.

-VPH (Volume Phase Holography) gratings
+Volume-phase holographic gratings

 Another method for manufacturing diffraction gratings uses a photosensitive gel sandwiched between two substrates.
 A holographic interference pattern exposes the gel, which is later developed.
-These gratings, called volume phase holography diffraction gratings (or VPH diffraction gratings) have no physical grooves, but instead a periodic modulation of the refractive index within the gel.
+These gratings, called 'volume-phase holography diffraction gratings' (or 'VPH diffraction gratings') have no physical grooves, but instead a periodic modulation of the refractive index within the gel.
 This removes much of the surface scattering effects typically seen in other types of gratings.
 These gratings also tend to have higher efficiencies, and allow for the inclusion of complicated patterns into a single grating.
 A VPH diffraction grating is typically a transmission grating, through which incident light passes and is diffracted, but a VPH reflection grating can also be made by tilting the direction of a refractive index modulation with respect to the grating surface.
 In older versions of such gratings, environmental susceptibility was a trade-off, as the gel had to be contained at low temperature and humidity.
 Typically, the photosensitive substances are sealed between two substrates that make them resistant to humidity, and thermal and mechanical stresses.
 VPH diffraction gratings are not destroyed by accidental touches and are more scratch resistant than typical relief gratings.